About Kaleidoscope Notes

 • lists, lists, and more lists: wants, needs, to-do's, to-dont's, desires, dreams, seeds

-• observations of what is (from your view, anyway)
+• observations of what is (from your pov)

-• recording ideas from lectures and talks and classes and videos and books and articles
+• recording concepts from lectures and talks and classes and videos and books and articles

 • journaling, prompted or unprompted; seeing your thoughts on paper